jpclipffel/m42pl-core/README.md

 ## Quick introduction

-M42PL can executes scripts or can be run in REPL mode.
+M42PL can run scripts or can be run in REPL mode.
 M42PL scripts are standard text files, which end with `.mpl` or `.m42pl` by convention.

 To start an interpreter (REPL), run the command `m42pl repl`